procf/getting-started/github-guide.md

 The next step is to [set up SSH authentication for connecting to Github](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/about-ssh) (this will allow you to contribute to files and repositories on Github from the command line).

 Once you have set up SSH authentication you should [clone your Github repository to your computer with SSH](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) (be sure to use the SSH link, not the HTTPS link).
+This will create a new directory that is a copy (clone) of your Github repository.

 You can use this same procedure to clone a repository to any other computer, including the Discovery cluster.
 <br>
 <br>
 ## Using command-line Git

 You now have a local copy of your Github repository on your computer!
-You can now make changes here and then push them to the main branch on Github via the command line.
+You can now make changes to the files here and then push them to the main branch on Github via the command line.
 To practice this, use Terminal to make or edit your repository's README.md file, and then push these changes to Github with the following steps:

-Stage your changes to the README.md file to Git with the command
+After editing the README.md file, stage your changes to Git with the command
 ```bash
 git add .
 ```